iPhone 11's Built-In Ultra-Wide vs. Moment Wide 18mm Lens

 So, let's get to it.

-Much like what was compared to the iPhone XS Max, the iPhone 11 Pro’s camera upgrades seem to come from the updated software Apple put inside their latest flagships.
-The technical aspects seem only marginally better, yet the highly accounted better results from the ISO capabilities bring intelligent shooting modes to the phone’s native camera.
-Highly-anticipated features, like Smart HDR and Night Mode, highly surface image-boosting computational photography topics that most devices are now known for (this goes for the Pixels).
-No matter the situation, Apple’s latest software brings a more pleasing and realistic rendering to most of the images produced, regardless of the camera's megapixel count or stated aperture.
+Similar to the iPhone XS Max, the iPhone 11 Pro’s camera upgrades largely stem from the updated software Apple has integrated into their latest flagship models.
+While the technical specifications show only slight improvements, the significant enhancements in ISO capabilities enable intelligent shooting modes in the phone's native camera.
+Highly anticipated features like Smart HDR and Night Mode highlight the advanced computational photography that Apple, along with other brands like Pixel, is now known for.
+Regardless of the situation, Apple’s new software delivers more pleasing and realistic images, independent of the camera's megapixel count or aperture size.

 Why Use Moment's Wide 18mm Lens Instead of the Built-in Ultra-Wide